Mom's Moat-Worthy REIT Portfolio Update

-Today I will be meeting with my mother for lunch to discuss her REIT Portfolio, purposely named the “Moat-Worthy REIT Portfolio For Mom”.
+Today I will be meeting with my mother for lunch to discuss her REIT Portfolio, purposely named the “Moat-Worthy REIT Portfolio For Mom.”

 You may recall that I decided to write an article highlighting the inaugural REIT Portfolio back in early January (2017).
 Here’s what I said about the new portfolio: